-This course exposes the student to conducting techniques for choir and band.
-Emphasis will be placed on the planning and execution of musical ensemble rehearsals.
+When Offered: SummerThis course exposes the student to conducting techniques for choir and band.
+Emphasis will be placed on the planning and execution of musical ensemble rehearsals.Grade Type: Letter GradeFee: Additional fee

 MUS 559 - Camerata

 Camerata is the most advanced, select mixed (SATB) choral ensemble open by audition from all academic disciplines.
 Repertoire for this ensemble focuses on music composed specifically for advanced level chamber choirs.
 Additionally, Camerata will join other choirs and Symphony Orchestra to perform extended works composed for large musical forces.
 Rehearsals seek to promote vocal development, musicianship training, team work, artistic expression, and spiritual reflection.
 Camerata is also a service organization which performs concerts for the California Baptist University community, in the local area, and in outreach and recruitment events.